-The CLIA-Alaska Project Manager is responsible to ensure that the contracted lab maintains on file with the ADEC DOW QA Officer a current copy (electronic preferred) of the laboratory's QAP and applicable SOPs.
+The CLIA-Alaska Project Manager is responsible for ensuring that the contracted lab maintains on file with the ADEC DOW QA Officer a current copy (electronic preferred) of the laboratory's QAP and applicable SOPs.

-Refer to the "Special Training Requirements/Certification" section of the CLIA-Alaska QAPP for additional information and table summary.
+Refer to the "Special Training Requirements/Certification" section of the CLIA-Alaska QAPP for additional information.

-A.8__DOCUMENTS AND RECORDS
+A.8_DOCUMENTS AND RECORDS

-Refer to "Table 3: Project Documents and Records" in the CLIA-Alaska QAPP.
+Refer to the "Documents and Records" section of the CLIA-Alaska QAPP.

-B. DATA GENERATION AND ACQUISITION B.1_SAMPLING PROCESS DESIGN (Experimental Design)
+B. DATA GENERATION AND ACQUISITIONB.1_SAMPLING PROCESS DESIGN (Experimental Design)